takanory/slides/20190224pyconapac/PITCHME.md

 * Motivation
   * PyCon JP use `pycon.jp` domain with G Suite
-  * I only use G Suite admin occasionally
+  * I only use Google Admin web occasionally
   * I forgot to use admin screen

 Note: